-For young Margaret Ryder (Mare Winningham - The Maldonado Miracle) life is difficult, not just because as a teen during the depression era times are hard but because her parents are deaf and they rely on her.
+For young Margaret Ryder (Mare Winningham - Missing Children: A Mother's Story) life is difficult, not just because as a teen during the depression era times are hard but because her parents are deaf and they rely on her.
 They have relied on her ever since she was a little girl when she had to deal with things no ten year old should and whilst she loves them she would love to be able to do other things teens do rather than having to go home to help.
 Even after graduation the difficulties don't stop as she finds work and has to deal with dating leading to personal conflict over her wants and her love and loyalty to her parents.

-So "Love Is Never Silent" is set back in the depression era with the story starting in 1931 with Margaret as a child and then jumps just short of a decade to Margaret as a teen who is graduating and starting work.
-For the most the era of the movie isn't a big thing, it sets the scene for the difficulties for those with hearing problems at the time which I presume is worse than it is now but the depression and the war are not a big thing, just elements which leads into specific scenes and story elements.
+So "Love Is Never Silent" is set back in the depression era with the story starting in 1931 with Margaret as a child and then jumps to just short of a decade later to Margaret as a teen who is graduating and starting work.
+For the most the era of the movie isn't a big thing, it does set the scene for the difficulties for those with hearing problems at the time which I presume is worse than it is now but the depression and the war are not a big thing, just elements which leads into story elements.
 But the recreation of the era is fantastic with some great sets and costumes which make you think this must be a big budget movie.

 What this all boils down to is that "Love Is Never Silent" is a pretty special movie which not only has charm but effectively tells the story of a young woman and her life with deaf parents.